 Jim Young has produced films adapted off of books and intellectual property such as The Catcher Was a Spy (starring Paul Rudd), Lovelace (starring James Franco, Sharon Stone, and Amanda Seyfried) and The Man Who Knew Infinity (starring Dev Patel, Jeremy Irons, Toby Jones, and Stephen Fry) and Life of King (starring Cuba Gooding Jr.).
 He's had his films premiere at Sundance, Tribeca, SXSW and has earned himself a reputation of being an expert in adaptations.
 Through years of working with authors, publishers, talent, financiers and distributors Jim knows how to adapt a book into a film and TV series from start to finish.

 Jim will teach you how to acquire the rights to a book you're interested and go over where to look for title, how to approach the author and publisher and how to close the deal.
 He'll give advice on the story development process and how to engage the author during that time, as well as tips on how to avoid liability.
 You'll learn two essential people you must have in your pre-production phase and how to work with the cast, crew and author on set.
 You will get insider tips on what to do before your film or TV show hits the screen to gain momentum for your project.
 And, finally, Jim will give you six legal elements to have in place prior to your project's release.
-This is must-know information coming from someone who's prolific in producing films based off of books.

 Q: How do I watch my webinar live?